Need fresh thinking?

 These kinds of services, provided at varying degrees by a variety of providers, make it possible for anyone to take advantage of AI and big data analytics to offer personalization.
 By 2035, AI could double annual economic growth rates.

-However you do it, tap into your connections.
+However you do it, tap into your warm connections.
 If you don’t know how to identify or create them, partner with an organization that does.
-It’s far better than risking interrupting someone who’s potentially heating up a frozen meal for dinner.
+It’s far better than settling for low click-through rates or online risking interrupting someone by phone who’s potentially heating up a frozen meal for dinner.

 This article is a brief abstract of our exclusive and authoritative study that takes the guesswork out of marketing technology to businesses.
 Rather than speculating about what will drive B2B technology buyers to action, we've asked them.